swiftlang/swift-format/Documentation/Configuration.md

    true, a line break is forced before the "." of the component and after the component's closing delimiter (i.e. right paren, right bracket, right brace, etc.).

+For information on rules, check the [Rules](Rules.md) documentation.

 > TODO: Add support for enabling/disabling specific syntax transformations in
 > the pipeline.